kiln/flourish-sdk/README.md

 #### settings
 The `template.yml` file will usually also include a `settings` section which populates the settings panel in the Flourish visualisation editor (and SDK).
 Each setting allows the user to change a specific property in the template [`state`](#state).
 When a setting is changed by the user , `state` is updated and the template's `update()` function is called.

 If an entry in the settings array is a string, it is interpreted as a section title.
 Otherwise it must be an object with the `property` and `type` properties.
 Other properties are optional, but `name` and `description` are recommended to help the user understand the role of the setting.
+(As a special case, a section titled "State documentation" will be hidden in the visualisation editor: it's just for grouping documentation of non-settings state properties.)

 ```yaml
 settings: